metaleap/mojo/_notes_misc_etc/preduce.md

     }
 ```

-The above assumes that `not` is annotated as described.
-Given that (and
+The above assumes that `not` is annotated as outlined above, but since `eq`
+ret-val is passed to it such annotation shouldn't be necessary for the above
-built-in hardcoded facts about `eq`), `neq` would not have to be annotated
+to be preduced.
+Given that, `neq` would not have to be annotated and still
-and still know that the inverse of the ret-val of the `eq` appl is our ret-val.
+know that the "inverse" of the ret-val of the `eq` appl is our ret-val.

-Again, were no annotations in place, many-perhaps-most call sites might (or
-rather _should_) still derive the ret-val set from the arg-vals in place.

-# must -> \need -> \have -> (((eq need) have) have) undefined
+# must -> \need -> \have -> (((eq need) have) have) abyss

 A def with a possible blow-up.
 We want to establish that all calls that pass
-a `have` equal to `need` return it, and all others crash / bubble-up `undefined`.
+a `have` equal to `need` return it, and all others crash / bubble-up `abyss` /
+are rejected statically (which is the real purpose of `abyss`, not runtime crash).

-In other words, the ret-val if there is to be one can only ever be `need`.
+Hence, the ret-val (if there is to be one at all) can only ever be `need`.

+At call site: if `have` is known statically as is `need`, the equality can be
+verified statically and the fact recorded for both, or rather, the code
+rejected on contradiction, because the fact of their mutual equality now holds
+always due to the call to `must` and because `abyss` cannot be explicitly
+"caught" (also not explicitly "thrown") in pure funcs, only outside of them.

-This is the simplest scenario where we find we must statically capture
+This is the simplest scenario where we find we must statically capture truth
+values and consequences &mdash; also imagine a similar `mustnt` using `neq`!
-branchings / divergences.
-It is also the simplest "type-def" func, testing
+It is also the simplest "type-def" func, testing for membership in a 1-sized
-for membership in a 1-sized set &mdash; `1234 must` defines the "type" that
+set &mdash; `1234 must` defines the "type" that contains only `1234`.
-contains only `1234`.
-"There are no types, only values, including sets."
+("There are no types, only values, including sets.")

 ```
     fn{